Introduction

 const result2 = await fn.expand(denops, "%");

-module instead, they can benefit from features like
+If developers use function module instead, they can benefit from features like

 auto-completion and type checking provided by LSP (Language Server Protocol).